Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 \subsection{Restricted Admissible Categorifications}

 Restricted categorical actions were originally introduced in \cite{losev_vv_conjecture} and subsequently used in \cite{elias_losev2017} to study categorifications of certain weight spaces in tensor products of highest weight Fock space representations of $\widehat{\fsl}_p$.
-We will use these restricted actions for a similar purpose in studying certain finite highest weight subquotients of admissible Fock space tensor product categorifications.

 Before proceeding to the definition, we give some motivation for why we work with restricted categorifications.
 By definition, restricted categorifications are highest weight subquotients of full categorifications, so computing multiplicities of simple objects in standard objects can be understood locally by working in restricted categorifications.
 Second, restricted categorifications are genuinely finite highest weight categories, so they are easier to work with.
-Finally, full categorifications only arise from large rank limits of classical representation theory -- thus, to construct examples of full categorifications arising from ``classical" integer rank representation theory, we need to ``glue" together restricted categorifications, see Subsection \ref{subsec:restricted_vs_full}.
+Finally, to construct examples of full categorifications arising from ``classical" integer rank representation theory, we need to ``glue" together restricted categorifications, see Subsection \ref{subsec:restricted_vs_full}.
 In fact, we prove uniqueness for full categorifications by first proving them for restricted categorifications.

 Let us start with notational conventions.
 Fix a \textit{mixed admissible} type

 where each $\b{c}_\ell$ is an \textit{admissible} 01-sequence and each $\b{\sigma}_\ell$ is an integer sequence.
 As before, we write $a_\ell$ for the length of $\b{c}_\ell$.
 We may assume without loss of generality that the sequences $\b{c}_1,\ldots,\b{c}_{n}$ are lower admissible and that the sequences $\b{c}_{n+1},\ldots,\b{c}_r$ are upper admissible for some $n \in \{0,\ldots,r\}$.